jackykwe/nihongo/typst/G3-essential-grammar.typ

 == Verb stems <sec:verb-stems>

-\textpurple{_It seems that "stem" and "root" are used interchangeably; there is no consensus on their definitions, and different sources use either term to refer to the same concept\dots_}
+#textpurple[_It seems that "stem" and "root" are used interchangeably; there is no consensus on their definitions, and different sources use either term to refer to the same concept\dots_]

-\textpurple{Since there is no consensus on the definitions of root/stem, I'll use "root" to refer to /kik/, and "stem" to refer to the stem form 聞き.}
+#textpurple[Since there is no consensus on the definitions of root/stem, I'll use "root" to refer to /kik/, and "stem" to refer to the stem form 聞き.]

 Also known as the ます-stem in other texts (we refrain from that term as the stem is used in many more conjugations, not just in ます), stems can be obtained from verbs via the rules in @tbl:teineigo-forms.